 Microsoft Flight Simulator (MSFS)

-Until then, the community has been working quickly to fill the gaps left in the default airport designs.
-You’ll find hundreds of free airport updates available.
+However, the community has been working quickly to fill the gaps left in the default airport designs and you’ll find hundreds of free airport updates available.
 The website Flightsim.to is a great place to search for airports created by community members.
-In addition, the payware development community is quickly improving many of the world’s most popular airports (see the "Payware Scenery Options" section below for more information).
+In addition, the payware development community is quickly improving many of the world’s most popular airports (see the “Payware Scenery Options” section below for more information).

 As an alternative to finding and installing scenery updates for each airport you fly to, consider Just Flight’s Real Taxiways.
-This single update corrects taxiway sign placement and accuracy for thousands of airports in a single installation.
+This add-on corrects taxiway sign placement and accuracy for thousands of airports in a single installation.

 X-Plane